 This mean is much more personal, and it has more human touch into it.

 This type of communication is almost completely dead within organizations.
 However, written communication is still necessary when important policies, letters, memos, manuals, notices and announcements are being communicated to the employees.

-Digital communication channels are now the most popular and the most productive means of communication within workplaces.
+Most organizations use digital communication channels to reach and engage their employees.
+Indeed, these communication channels are considered the most productive means of communication within workplaces.

 Intranets are one of the most used channels for internal communication.
-They are designed to keep employees informed about what is happening in the company and some of them do a good job ensuring more employee engagement.
+They are designed to keep employees informed about what is happening in the company and share important materials with them.

 Since they have been in the market for decades now, organizations that like to “play it safe” are still prone to implementing intranets into their organizations.

 However, intranets serve as content repositories.
 Ideally, you would like to provide your employees with fresh and relevant content that helps them keep up with the company news, which you can't do with a static communication channel such as an Intranet.